CodeKrakken/airport-js/README.md

 # Airport Challenge

 This application provides a basic air traffic control system.
 It was programmed in JavaScript using TDD.
+See my original Ruby version [here](https://github.com/CodeKrakken/airport-ruby)

 User stories
 ------